jsphweid/Finale-Hotkey-Grid/README.md

 - Download [zip](https://github.com/jsphweid/Finale-Hotkey-Grid/archive/v0.19.zip)
 - Extract zip to any folder
 - Run finale-grid-hotkey executable that works for your processor (either 32 bit or 64 bit)
-- While Finale is running, hit CAPS to toggle on/off the GUI and you're there!
+- While Finale is running, hit CAPS to toggle on/off the GUI and you're t !

 All you really need to run the Finale Hotkey Grid is the .exe and the folder "icons".
 These two things must be in the same folder (they are by default).